Koh Adang, Koh Lipe’s Quiet Neighbour

 The grass is always greener on the other side unless you’re on Koh Adang.
 This is about as green as it gets.

-Lying back on the sand I gaze out across the crystal clear waters of the Andaman Sea at Koh Lipe.
-The pine forest creaks behind me, the wind blows a cool fresh breeze and the waves gently crash at my feet.
-There’s really nowhere else I’d rather be.
+Lying back on the sand I gaze out across the clear waters of the Andaman Sea, with Koh Lipe just a two kilometers away.
+The pine forest creaks in the cool ocean breeze, the waves gently crash on the shore.
+It’s amazing that we have this island to ourselves.

 Welcome to Koh Adang.
-This is Koh Lipe 10 years ago.
-It is an unspoiled undeveloped slice of heaven in the Andaman Sea.
-It is a place where even on a busy day you’ll share a massive 1.3km stretch of white sand with no more than 30 people.
+This is Koh Lipe of 10 years ago.
+It is an unspoiled, undeveloped slice of paradise in the Andaman Sea.
+It is a place where even on a busy day you’ll share a massive 1.3km stretch of white sand with no more than 10 people.

 Where is Koh Adang?

-The beach at the southern end of Koh Adang (by the ranger station and campground) is a huge 1.3km in length.
-The pristine white sand is backed immediately by a pine forest then jungle clad to a steep cliff face.
-The diversity in nature makes this one of Southeast Asia’s most beautiful beaches right alongside Ta Pao Beach on Koh Kood.
+The beach at the southern end of Koh Adang, by the National Park HQ, is a huge 1.3km in length.
+The white sand is backed by a pine forest.
+Behind that, you have the jungle, and beyond that is the mountains.
+It is one of my favorite beaches in Thailand right along with Ta Pao Beach on Koh Kood.